1liale/A-Maze-ing-Web-App/README.md

 5. Basic frontend setup with Sveltekit to allow user interaction with the maze (mouse drag to solve, view solution, etc)
 6. Integrate with Gin REST API framework to connect backend services to frontend views.
 7. Cloud Deployment with AWS (EC2 instance or ECS)
-8. Leverage IaC with Terraform to declaratively provision Cloud resrouces
+8. Leverage IaC with Terraform to declaratively provision Cloud resources

 ## Limitations:
 1. Generate and solve "perfect" mazes (only one solution: i.e one entry & exit)